-Some Highlights of Switzerland
+Some Highlights of Staying in Zurich

-If you are looking for a base when in Switzerland, Zurich is a place to be as it gives you access to so many places to visit for day trips within an hour or so.
+If you are looking for a base in Switzerland, Zurich has access to many places for day trips within an hour or so.

 We have to say, the group’s English was very good.
 It was a lovely evening finished off with wine and a galette.

-Whoever is lucky enough to find the little doll in their piece of pie, is crowned the King or Queen (a crown is included in the packaging).
+Whoever is lucky enough to find the little doll in their piece of the pie is crowned the King or Queen (a crown is included in the packaging).

 The galette is a tradition for the visitation of the Three Kings celebrated in early January.